-From Headquarters in Washington, DC, the Director of the Mint oversees the facilities in Philadelphia, PA; Denver, CO; San Francisco, CA; West Point, NY; and the U.S. Bullion Depository at Fort Knox, KY (shown on the map above).
+From the headquarters in Washington, DC, the Director of the Mint oversees facilities in Philadelphia, PA; Denver, CO; San Francisco, CA; West Point, NY; and the U.S. Bullion Depository at Fort Knox, KY (shown on the map above).

 Denver Mint Facility